freebasic/fbc/fbdocs/fbdoc/readme.txt

   o Building the CHM using an MySQL Database source:

+    - fbdoc must be compiled with HAVE_MYSQL=1 option passed to make.

     - Edit "fbdoc.ini" to set the host name or ip address, user name, password, database name, and port number to use for the MySQL database connection.